 The purpose of a TMS is to bring together all of the supply chain connections into one management system.
 Too often, companies use old TMS platforms and have to purchase separate modules or third-party tools as a means of accessing the new and necessary technology.
 They spend double the money on add-ons rather than purchasing a new base system.

 Today’s TMS systems make it easier to integrate between systems and set up stronger supply chain partnerships.
 This streamlined integration improves communication between vendors and connections in a similar fashion as blockchain technology.
 In turn, this allows for a more controlled delivery schedule and timeline.

 Transportation management systems are only as powerful as the connections using the systems.
 You want to try to get all of your customers and clients working on the same platform to improve processes and integrate on a more comprehensive level.

 How quickly can your TMS respond to changes in planning and routing?

 Today’s TMS can update routes in real-time, taking into account real-word constraints.
 The system can recognize and plan for everything from traffic and detours to warehouse and truck incapacities.
-Modern transport management systems offer a streamlined delivery execution to ensure fast delivery, high service, and low costs.
+Modern transportation management systems offer a streamlined delivery execution to ensure fast delivery, high service, and low costs.